HoTT/Coq-HoTT/Coq/IT/_README_.txt

 Inductive types in Homotopy Type Theory: Coq proofs

-This repository ithottCoq contains Coq proofs formalizing the development of inductive types in the setting of Homotopy Type Theory.
-It accompanies the extended abstract "Inductive types in Homotopy Type Theory", submitted to LICS 2012.
+This repository IT contains Coq proofs formalizing the development of inductive types in the setting of Homotopy Type Theory.
 The files in the folder "univalent_foundations" are by V. Voevodsky.
 All other files have been created and are maintained by
+S. Awodey,
-S. Awodey, N. Gambino, and K. Sojakova (awodey@cmu.edu, ngambino@math.unipa.it, kristinas@cmu.edu).
+N. Gambino, and K. Sojakova (awodey@cmu.edu, ngambino@math.unipa.it, kristinas@cmu.edu).

 The Coq version used is 8.3pl3.